Pūkenga Hauora Kararehe

 - have an Annual Practising Certificate.

 Only Massey University offers the Bachelor of Veterinary Science course.
 Students do a pre-veterinary semester, and have a minimum of 10 days' veterinary work experience before being considered for the course.
 Each year 124 students, of whom 100 are New Zealand residents, are accepted.

 You can apply for the Bachelor of Veterinary Science degree under the Veterinary Maori and Pacific students (VetMAP) pathway.

-- Massey University website - information on the veterinary science course and career opportunities
+- Massey University website - veterinary science course and career opportunities

-- Massey University website - information on the Bachelor of Veterinary Science entry requirements including the VetMAP pathway
+- Massey University website - Bachelor of Veterinary Science entry requirements including the VetMAP pathway

 NCEA Level 3 is required to enter tertiary training.
 Useful subjects include chemistry, biology, physics and maths.